innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **Fig 3** - emerson1.R: uses the whole (unique) non-expanded set and the whole (unique) expanded set to compare sharing levels and precursor frequencies.
 This should be run after annotate_timepoint.R, which generates exp_AB_wide4.R.
 The emerson data is collated by merge_emerson_data.ipynb

-*Note: Emerson data does not fit on my DropBox nor on git, so I don't know where to save it*

 - [x] **Fig 4** Added newest version that CT provided 30/06/2022.

 - [x] **Fig 5B** LCMV_analysis.R